Eurosys26p57/Chimera/README.md

 ## Connect to the server

-1. Run `ssh -p 59348 eurosys2026@210.73.43.1` using the password in ` Eurosys2026@Chimera`
+1. Run `ssh -p 59348 eurosys2026@210.73.43.1` using the password ` Eurosys2026@Chimera`

 2. Run **tmux** (As our experiments may take a long time, please run all experiments in tmux). **Please strictly follow the tmux commands used in each experiment.**

 3. Each experiment will generate a figure in the `./figures` directory.
-You can download all generated figures to your computer by running `scp -r -P  59348 eurosys2026@210.73.43.1:~/figures figures` with the password in hotcrp **on your computer,** which starts an ssh tunnel and copies all files in `./figures` to your computer.
+You can download all generated figures to your computer by running `scp -r -P  59348 eurosys2026@210.73.43.1:~/figures figures` with the password ` Eurosys2026@Chimera` **on your computer,** which starts an ssh tunnel and copies all files in `./figures` to your computer.

 ## Experiment 1: End-to-end heterogeneous computing performance